RosettaCommons/documentation/rosetta_basics/NC-scorefunction-info.md

-#Scoring non-protein residues and molecules
+#Scorefunctions that work well with protein and non-protein residues and molecules

-With the addition of the talaris2013 scorefunction as the default Rosetta scorefunction, most non-protein residues and molecules can be scored, however other scorefunctions exist that work well with protein, and non-protein residues and molecules.
+With the addition of the talaris2013 scorefunction as the default Rosetta scorefunction, most non-protein residues and molecules can be scored, however other scorefunctions exist that work well with protein and non-protein residues and molecules.

 ##ScoreFunctions
 ### MM Standard Scorefunction